vankasteelj/opensubtitles-api/README.md

 });
 ```

-*You can omit username and password to use OpenSubtitles.org anonymously (not all methods are available)*
+*You can omit username and password to use OpenSubtitles.org anonymously (but as of april 04, 2020, you can [no longer use the API without logging-in](https://forum.opensubtitles.org/viewtopic.php?f=11&t=17110)).
+OpenSubtitles' operators state: "if somebody needs to use it for non-logged in, they can contact us for pricing."*

 *You can omit the endpoint to use HTTP default OpenSubtitles API endpoint: http://api.opensubtitles.org:80/xml-rpc*